 Social Studies, '16

-Football player Jordan Goodrich was welcomes to campus with open arms, feeling right at home from the second he stepped foot on the University.
-It was the friendly and accepting attitudes of not only his teammates, but also everyone on the University's campus that drew him in both athletically and academically.
+It was the friendly and accepting attitude of not only his teammates but also everyone on the University's campus that drew him in both athletically and academically.

-"When I arrived on campus for my football recruiting visit I felt like I was at home,” said Goodrich.
-“I knew that if I came here I would feel comfortable and have no issues transitioning into college life."
+"When I arrived on campus for my football recruiting visit, I felt like I was at home," Goodrich said.
+"I knew that if I came here, I would feel comfortable and have no issues transitioning into college life."

-Along the way Castleton's faculty, coaching staff and his teammates have been his number one support group, pushing him to be better in all aspects of life.
+Along the way, Castleton's faculty, coaching staff, and his teammates were his number one support group, pushing him to be better in all aspects of life.
 He also gained valuable experiences beyond the classroom and athletic field.